mhdirkse/docker4ibis/README.md

 ## Overwrite default values for Docker4Ibis settings

-In case for example you would like to have a different folder structure or like to use a different database you can specify this by adding a properties.txt to your Ibis folder.
+In case for example you would like to have a different folder structure or like to use a different database you can specify this by adding a file called docker4ibis.properties to your Ibis folder.
 This file can contain the following properties:

- - Ibis_Name: By default this is the name of the directory containing your ibis.
-If you want the name of the Ibis to have a different name you can set it here.
- - Database: Set the database you want to use, needs to be one of the following values.
+ - database: Set the database you want to use, needs to be one of the following values.
 Right now, the supported databases are H2, PostgreSQL, MySQL, MariaDB and Microsoft SQL Server:
     - h2 (default)
     - postgresql
     - mysql
     - mariadb
     - mssql
-- Hostport: Specify the port used to connect to the IAF container, default value is port 80.
+- hostport: Specify the port used to connect to the IAF container, default value is port 80.
-- Otap_Stage: Specify the otap stage, default value is LOC.
+- otap_stage: Specify the otap stage, default value is LOC.
-- Ibis_Classes: Give a path to the directory containing your main configuration.
+- ibis_classes: Give a path to the directory containing your main configuration, relative to the Ibis directory containing this properties file.
+Default is "classes".
-- Ibis_Config: Give a path to the directory containing your other configurations.
+- ibis_config: Give a path to the directory containing your other configurations, relative to the Ibis directory containing this properties file.
+Default is "configurations".
-- Ibis_Tests: Give a path to the directory containing your Larva test scenarios.
+- ibis_tests: Give a path to the directory containing your Larva test scenarios, relative to the Ibis directory containing this properties file.
+Default is "tests".

- A template for this properties file can be found in the Git repository.
 In this file you can set a path to your **classes**, **configurations**, and **tests** folders.
 The **classes** folder should contain your main configuration.

 If you have multiple configurations for your Ibis, the other configurations should be placed in the **configurations** folder.
 When doing so make sure to set the classLoaderType of these configurations to DirectoryClassLoader in a DeploymentSpecifics file in the **classes** folder.
 For example, if I have an Ibis called Ibis4Example with a main configuration Ibis4Example and one extra configuration called MyConfig, I will need to add the following to a DeploymentSpecifics.properties file in the **classes** folder:
 ```